denfrost/AudioSpline/README.md

 4.26

 ### Supported Platforms
-Windows 32-bit, Windows 64-bit, MacOS, Playstation 4 and Xbox one.
+Win 32, Win 64, MacOS, Playstation 4 and Xbox one.

 ### How to install the Plugin
 After you download the repository, extract the zip archive.
 Copy the folders "AudioSplinePlugin" into the "Plugins" folder of your UE4 project.